He-Man and the Masters of the Universe: Production history

-The Mattel company released the original He-Man action figure in 1982; the franchise backstory was developed by the Filmation animation studio.
-On 1 December 1982, Michael Halperin wrote a "series bible".
+The Mattel company released the first wave of the Masters of the Universe toyline in 1982.
+After the Federal Communications Commission relaxed its ban on toy-based children's programming, Mattel decided to commission a cartoon to promote their toyline.
+Based on their animated commercial work for Mattel, including a spot for the toyline, Filmation was chosen to produce the series.
+Mattel hired screenwriter Michael Halperin, experienced in live-action TV, to write a pitch bible (submitted on December 1, 1982) to flesh out the backstory both for merchandising and for the cartoon.
+The bible introduced He-Man's alter-ego, as well as the planet Eternia, Queen Marlena's origin, among others.
+Unfortunately, it was not considered viable, so the bible was reworked by Filmation staff writer Tom Ruegger, having already developed Blackstar along similar lines.
+Most of the character designs were handled by Herb Hazelton.

 Some time after, both firms pitched the idea to the ABC network, who turned it down.
+Then, on Lou Scheimer's suggestion, the show was re-pitched and sold at the 1983 NATPE conference to independent stations.
+By March 28, the show had cleared 60% of the country; by August 29 half of the 65 episodes were completed.
 The resulting series, He-Man and the Masters of the Universe, debuted through barter syndication in September 1983, and became the first syndicated show to be based on a toy.
 By 1984, it was seen on 120 U.S. stations and in more than 30 countries.
-By mid-1985, it was airing on 152 stations across the U.S., and was the most popular syndicated program with children 2-11 with a 10.9 rating in that demographic.
+By mid-1985, it was airing on 152 stations across the U.S., and was the most popular syndicated program with children 2–11 with a 10.9 rating in that demographic.